forrestxu123/Android-Framework-System-Design/quality/crash.md

 - Longer orange color block suggests that the rendering thread has been blocked due to excessive Input/Output (IO) operations.

 #### 2.1.3 Graphic Rendering Performance Monitoring:
+In this secton,  we provide three approach to monitor Graphic Rendering Performance.
 **Monitoring Tools**

 To analyze frame rendering performance, we can leverage  [systrace](https://developer.android.com/topic/performance/tracing/) and [perfetto](https://perfetto.dev/).
 The diagram below, extracted from systrace, illustrates frame rendering: